wesbarnett/libgmxfort/README.md

 closes it.
 The `trj` object in this example now stores all of the coordinates and information from the .xtc file.

-If you have a corresponding index file you would add a second argument to `open`:
+If you have a corresponding index file, you can add a second argument to `open`:

 ```fortran
 call trj%read("traj.xtc", "index.ndx")
 ```

+Now information regarding the index groups is stored in memory.

 If you want to read in the trajectory file in frame-by-frame use `read_next()` instead of `read()`.
 To use this, you must additionally open and close the xtc